hms-dbmi/viv/tutorial/README.md

 ### Getting Started

+> NOTE: If you would like to follow this tutorial on a remote cluster or the like into which you would ssh i.e downloading the data and running the image pyramid pipeline, you can use port forwarding
+> to visualize the data at the `http://localhost:8000/LuCa-7color_Scan1.ome.tif` url that results from running `http-server --cors="*" -p 8000 .` at the end of this tutorial.
+> In other words, you will have to ssh via `ssh -L 12345:localhost:8000 myserver.tosshto.com` and then instead of pasting http://avivator.gehlenborglab.org/?image_url=http://localhost:8000/LuCa-7color_Scan1.ome.tif into your browser at the end, you will paste http://avivator.gehlenborglab.org/?image_url=http://localhost:12345/LuCa-7color_Scan1.ome.tif

 This tutorial requires Bio-Formats [`bioformats2raw`](https://github.com/glencoesoftware/bioformats2raw) and [`raw2ometiff`](https://github.com/glencoesoftware/raw2ometiff) command-line tools.
 It's easiest to install these tools using [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), but